tinkerator/saxis/README.md

 ## Reporting bugs and feature requests

-The `saxis` program was developed purely out of self-interest to try to undersstand how robots like this work.
+The `saxis` program was developed purely out of self-interest to try to understand how robots like this work.
 Should you find a bug or want to suggest a feature addition, please use the [bug tracker](https://github.com/tinkerator/saxis/issues).